openproto/protoconfig/README.md

 Help wanted!

-* [ ] Documentation for using OpenConfig 1.0 by different language than supported by this repo.
+* [ ] Documentation for using ProtoConfig 1.0 by different language than supported by this repo.
-* [ ] Documentation for writing OpenConfig 1.0 plugin for a different language than supported by this repo.
+* [ ] Documentation for writing ProtoConfig 1.0 plugin for a different language than supported by this repo.
 * [ ] Publish formal RFC-compatible specification, finish it, add recommendations (e.g package names).
 * [ ] Document extensibility.
 * [ ] Add example if any configuration templating engine.